Roseann Mayer, Author

 roseann mayer, author

-Messages from My Readers
+Fabulous Reviews from My Readers

 When you set your story loose on the wind, you never quite know how it will land.
 These early readers sent their words back like rain on dry ground—grace, grit, and hope carried on the prairie air.
 Their voices are the first blessings to touch Bones Beneath the Prairie, and I’m humbled to share them with you here.